Stay in the loop with the most important updates

 A company that is GDPR compliant regularly trains its staff.
-Zunic Law attorneys have extensive experience in conducting data protection and GDPR awareness training for clients from multiple sectors – from information technology, finance, fitness to education, and e-commerce.
+Our attorneys specializing in data protection and privacy have extensive experience in conducting data protection and GDPR awareness training for clients from multiple sectors – from information technology, finance, and fitness to education, and e-commerce.

 Starting from August 2019, the Serbian Data Protection Act has revolutionized standards for processing personal data of Serbian residents and introduced considerable fines for non-compliance.
 We make sure all aspects of your business are aligned with the new law – from the processing of the HR data to digital marketing.